lioarce01/agentic-context-toolkit/docs/guides/configuration.md

 ## Storage Backends

-ACT ships with three built-in implementations of `StorageBackend`:
+ACET ships with three built-in implementations of `StorageBackend`:

 | Backend | Module | When to use |
 | --- | --- | --- |